FarmBot-Docs/farmbot-software/v13/The-FarmBot-Web-App/settings/account-settings.md

 # Delete your account

 Permanently delete your account and all of its data.
-If you have a FarmBot connected to this account, it should be factory reset before the account is deleted.
+If you have a FarmBot connected to this account, it should be soft reset before the account is deleted.
 Otherwise you may need to reflash the microSD card to reconnect it to a new account.

 {%
 include callout.html
 type="danger"
 title=""
 content="Deleting an account is irreversible.
-If you have a FarmBot connected to this account, it should be factory reset before the account is deleted.
+If you have a FarmBot connected to this account, it should be soft reset before the account is deleted.
 Otherwise you may need to reflash the microSD card to reconnect it to a new account."
 %}

 # Exporting data